Capital Anesthesia Partners

 Health Insurance & Billing

-We participate (are in-network) with every* insurance carrier that is accepted at the facilities at which we provide care.
+We participate (are in-network) with nearly* every insurance carrier that is accepted at the facilities at which we provide care.
 This means that we have negotiated a contracted rate with your carrier to provide our professional services.
 Your carrier will determine if you have any financial responsibility (co-payment, co-insurance or deductible) based on the specific plan and benefits you chose at enrollment.

 Patients may expect to receive as many as four bills for their outpatient procedure:

-2. facility fee from the hospital, Ambulatory Surgical Center or endoscopy center at which services were provided to cover supplies, medications and equipment
+2. facility fee from the Ambulatory Surgical Center or endoscopy center at which services were provided to cover supplies, medications and equipment

 3. professional fee from Capital Anesthesia Partners for services provided by our anesthesia provider who cared for you during the procedure

-4. professional fee from pathologist for testing and interpreting the results of any findings if a biopsy was performed during your procedure
+4. professional fee from the pathologist for testing and interpreting the results of any findings if a biopsy was performed during your procedure

 Some insurance carriers have enacted "medical necessity" polices which may restrict a patient's coverage for endoscopic anesthesia.
 In cases where a carrier has a medical necessity policy, CAP will attempt to bill the patient's insurance.
 As health insurance coverage is a contract between the patient (member) and the carrier, CAP does not guarantee that its services will be covered, even if we have a contract with your specific carrier.

 Capital Anesthesia Partners believes that patients should be able to anticipate costs related to receiving medical care.
 Our patients' average out-of-pocket cost for anesthesia services is $85 (average deductible is $287).
-If a patient has a high-deductible plan where the deductible for the plan year has not yet been met, he/she may expect to pay $500 or more for anesthesia.
+If a patient has a high-deductible plan where the deductible for the plan year has not yet been met, they may expect to pay $500 or more for anesthesia.

 We know that health insurance and medical billing can be confusing.
 If you have questions regarding your specific plan coverage benefits (medical necessity policy), co-payment, co-insurance or deductible, please contact your insurance carrier or your employer's human resources department.
 Should you have any questions about our charges or your account balance, please call our billing office at 1-800-222-1442.